hmcts/em-media-viewer/README.md

 npm install --save @hmcts/media-viewer
 ```

-import MediaViewerModule and declare it in your NgModule imports.
+import MediaViewerModule and declare it in your NgModule imports together with NGRX store if you don't have it already .

 ```
 import { MediaViewerModule } from 'media-viewer';